Ex-U.S. agent gets nearly 6 years in Bitcoin theft

-SAN FRANCISCO, Dec 7 (Reuters) - A former U.S. Secret Service agent received a 71-month prison sentence on Monday for diverting to his personal account over $800,000 worth of bitcoins during an investigation into online drug marketplace Silk Road, a Justice Department spokesman said.
+SAN FRANCISCO (Reuters) - A former U.S. Secret Service agent received a 71-month prison sentence on Monday for diverting to his personal account over $800,000 worth of bitcoins during an investigation into online drug marketplace Silk Road, a Justice Department spokesman said.

 Shaun Bridges admitted to money laundering and obstruction of justice in San Francisco earlier this year.
 U.S. prosecutors had asked for a 71-month sentence, while attorneys for Bridges sought a 36-month term, according to court filings.